shindavid/AlphaZeroArcade/README.md

 resources are fully saturated, it is common for the PUCT calculation that powers MCTS to become a bottleneck.
 In order to optimize this calculation, it is important for the various tensors involved to have sizes and types known at compile time.
-If the sizes and types are specified at runtime, then the tensor calculations can hide a lot of inefficient dynamic memory allocation/deallocation under the hood.
+If the sizes and types are specified at runtime, then the tensor calculations can hide a lot of inefficient dynamic memory allocation/deallocation and virtual dispatch under the hood.

 Fundamentally, this consideration drove the design of this framework to specify the game type as a template parameter.
 The simpler alternative would have been to use an abstract game-type base class and inheritance, but this would incur